Codecademy/docs/content/swiftui/concepts/views/terms/text/text.md

   - 'paths/build-ios-apps-with-swiftui'
 ---

 The **`Text`** view can display one or more lines of text on a screen.
-It is useful for read-only information and is non-editable, but can be dynamic.
+It is useful for read-only information.

 ## Syntax